MohammadRostamnezhad/MohammadRostamnezhad/README.md

 ## Hi, I'm Mohammad Rostamnezhad 🖐

-<h3>A Junior Front-End Developer exploring the world of modern web creation.</h3>
+A Junior Front-End Developer exploring the world of modern web creation.
 From HTML, CSS, JavaScript, Tailwind, React, and Next.js to WordPress, I enjoy turning ideas into interactive experiences.
 I also have beginner-level experience with PHP, Python, Docker, and SQL.
 These days, I’m building my profile piece by piece, learning something new every day — fueled by coffee, music, and my journey with the German language.